ABohynDOE/csw93/README.md

 List of the changes that will be implemented later on:

-- Write detailled README for readthedocs
+- Write detailled documentation for readthedocs
-- Include designs from Xu (2009) and reformat the filenames of the code files

 ## Changelog

+- 0.4: fix wrong column numbers and added Xu 2009 to the database (not available as function yet)
 - 0.3: Integration to readthedocs.io
 - 0.2: Correct WLP
 - 0.1: initial version